Archived Webinar Training

 July 20, 2011

-A 2-hour web-based seminar for clinicians and others who are involved in the diagnosis of active TB.
+A 2-hour webinar that was created for clinicians and others who are involved in the diagnosis of active TB.

 |Alcohol, Cigarettes, and Tuberculosis